whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Biggest Secret in Human History.md

 No one can predict or control the future.
 Times of sickness or hunger might come, or war and migration.
 Imagine trusting that the people around you will take care of you, just like you'll take care of them.
 Imagine relaxing into that "realization that people and community are there to sustain you [which] creates the most secure feeling in the world..."[xxx-original instructions|armstrong]

 _I didn't make these up.
-Every scene here came from a story or observation from real people like you and me in an actual healthy culture.
+Every scene here came from a story or observation from real people like you and me in an actual healthy nation.
 These don't need to be fantasies.
 You and other people could bring this vision to life._

 ### Will You Forget Your Vision?